 Once you’re a client, don’t take every recommendation at face value.
 Ask questions, and make sure you understand the answers.

 Oli Kellett/Getty Images

 Everyone dreads facing a tax examiner.
 But audit fears tend to be much greater than audit realities.
 The overall risk of audit remains small.
 In recent years, the IRS’ audit rate has hovered at less than 1 percent for individuals earning less than $100,000.
 The agency is now going after wealthier taxpayers who tend to produce a larger return on the audit effort.

 The remedy: Statistics don’t matter if you’re one of the relatively few audited.
 If that happens, make sure you can show an IRS examiner why you filed as you did.

 Keep good records.
 If you can prove the tax break was valid, you’ll be OK.
 People who work for themselves and file Schedule C do tend to get scrutinized a bit more, so your business record keeping needs to be precise.

-The IRS penalty is 5 percent a month on any unpaid tax if you haven't sent in a Form 1040.
-Send in the return but no money, and you’ll only be charged one-half of 1% of the tax owed for each month.
+The IRS penalty is 5 percent a month on any unpaid tax if you don’t send in a return.
+File the return without taxes due, and you’ll be charged one-half of 1 percent of the tax owed for each month.